 How is a home equity loan similar to a mortgage?

-A home equity loan and your mortgage, if you have one, are both loans against your home.
-Both let you deduct loan interest from your federal taxes under the conditions described above.
+A home equity loan is a type of mortgage.
+If you already have a mortgage from buying your home, the home equity loan would be your second mortgage.
+Both types of mortgages may let you deduct loan interest from your federal taxes under the conditions described above.

-• You can get a fixed interest rate, and equal payments over the life of the loan
+• You can get a fixed interest rate with equal payments over the life of the loan

-• A professional appraisal is required to determine the current market value of the home
+• A professional appraisal or digital valuation is required to determine the current market value of the home

 In case it’s been a while since you got a mortgage, your DTI is the percentage of your income that goes toward debt payments, including your housing expenses.
 In general, lenders want you to have a DTI of 43% or less.

-How is a home equity loan different from a mortgage?
+How is home equity loan interest different from mortgage interest?

 Mortgage interest is always a potential tax deduction because a mortgage is always used to purchase the home that you borrowed for.
 In contrast, since home equity loans can be used in many other ways, the interest doesn’t always qualify for the tax deduction.

-For this reason, if you’re considering a remodel or home maintenance, borrowing against your home could save you money compared with taking a personal loan, which isn’t tax deductible at all.
+For this reason, if you’re considering a remodeling project, borrowing against your home could save you money compared with taking a personal loan, which isn’t tax-deductible at all.
+Also, home equity loan rates are usually lower than for personal loans.

-Itemizing can lower your tax bill if, when you add up all of your deductions, the total is greater than the standard deduction for that tax year.
+Itemizing could lower your tax bill if, when you add up all of your deductions, the total is greater than the standard deduction for that tax year.
+The standard deduction is the base amount the IRS allows you to automatically deduct without itemizing.

 What forms do you need for the home equity loan tax deduction?

-Save documents that prove how you used the home equity loan or HELOC:
+Keep all the important loan documents, as well as any documents that prove how you used the home equity loan.
+This includes:

 • Loan statements showing how much you borrowed